andreasabel/inCode/entry/interpreters-a-la-carte-duet.md

 `many :: MaybeT s Int -> MaybeT s [Int]`, so `runMaybeT` gives us a `Maybe [Int]`, where each item in the resulting list is the number of items emitted by Program 1 at every iteration of `stepB`.
-Note that `many` produces an action that *cannot fail*, so its result *must be `Just`*.
+Note that `many` produces an action that is guaranteed to succeed, so its result *must be `Just`*.
 To get our final answer, we only need to sum.

 ### Examples